-A study of earthquakes in Bangladesh and the data analysis of the earthquakes that were generated in Bangladesh and its' very close regions for the last forty years (1976 - 2016)
+A study of earthquakes in Bangladesh and the data analysis of the earthquakes that were generated in Bangladesh and its' very close regions for the last forty years (1976 - 2016), Md.

-Md.
 Abdullah Al Zaman and Nusrath Jahan Monira.
-J Geology and Geophysics, Volume 6, 2017 (Ref: A.1.1)
+J Geology and Geophysics, Volume 6, 2017

 Earthquakes pose a significant geohazard in Bangladesh because the country is located along several active tectonic plate boundaries.
-This study analyzed earthquake magnitudes and frequencies over a 40 - year historical interval.
-They concluded that many earthquakes are low in magnitude, however such small magnitude earthquakes apear to be increasing in frequency.
+This study analysed earthquake magnitudes and frequencies over a 40 - year historical interval.
+They concluded that many earthquakes are low in magnitude, however such small magnitude earthquakes appear to be increasing in frequency.

-The study used historical data obtained from the USGS to analyze:
+The study used historical data obtained from the USGS to analyse: